Civil Court Cases UK: Solicitor sets how to start a civil claim at court for injury compensation following an accident

 A civil case is therefore dealt with by the civil courts – the county court or the high court.

 Civil court cases UK – are dealt with in England and Wales in accordance with a set of rules known as the Civil Procedure Rules 1998.

 What are the most common types of civil court cases UK?

 By far the most common type of civil court case UK are claims for injury compensation following accidents or negligence.

-Other types of accident claims include: occupational disease claims (injuries which develop from exposure to hazardous work conditions over an extended period of time); occupier's liability (accidents in shops, supermarkets or whilst on someone else's premises); clinical negligence (medical errors by a GP or hospital); dental negligence (mistakes by dentists); slips and trips (claims against the council for pavement and highway accidents); holiday accidents (injuries overseas whilst on a package holiday or whilst travelling); child injuries (compensation settlements for children must involve court authorisation before acceptance by parents) and fatal accidents (claims for death).
+Other types of accident claims include: occupational disease claims (injuries which develop from exposure to hazardous work conditions over an extended period of time); occupier’s liability (accidents in shops, supermarkets or whilst on another person’s premises); clinical negligence (medical errors by a GP or hospital); dental negligence (mistakes by dentists); slips and trips (claims against the council for pavement and highway accidents); holiday accidents (injuries overseas whilst on a package holiday or whilst travelling); child injuries (compensation settlements for children must involve court authorisation before acceptance by parents) and fatal accidents (claims for death).

 What documents do you need to start your civil court case UK?